aubin-tchoi/notino_scraper/README.md

 You can use the following commands to set the parameters:

-- `python notino_scraper -o: <filepath>`: sets the path of the `.json` file that stores the data.
+- `python notino_scraper --output=<filepath>`: sets the path of the `.json` file that stores the data.
-- `python notino_scraper -c`: sets every existing parameter with a series of questions/inputs.
+- `python notino_scraper --config`: sets every existing parameter with a series of questions/inputs.
 You might want to run that one the first time you use this tool.

 ---